-Two summer immersion weeks are also required, which occur during the summer terms for Years 1 and 2.
-Currently, the summer immersion week sessions are held the first full week (first Monday through Friday) of the Summer I session (see TTU Academic Calendar for dates).
-The Summer Immersion Week is mandatory, and students are expected to attend.
+Two summer immersion sessions are also required, which occur during the summer terms for Years 1 and 2.
+Currently, the summer immersion week sessions are usually held the first full week of June.
+The Summer Immersion Sessions are mandatory, and students are expected to attend.
 Failure to meet the expectations of attendance and participation could result in a student being removed from the program.
 Failure to attend the full week (arriving late or leaving early) does not meet the expectations of attending the full session.